rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

     driver = Editor.from_file(path)
 ```

+This of course does not work fully, but it actually uses the new driver to
-Now I'm starting to feel confident as I can test the new solution for real.
+project something on the screen!
+I'm starting to feel more confident in the
+solution as I can test the it for real.

-Not there yet though.

-I keep going.

-Was able to implement parallel solution and both write tests for it and try it
-out in the GUI.
-Fleshed out one detail after another.

-Then I felt that this would actually work out nicely.
+I'm not there yet tho.
+All events are not fully implemented.
+I write more tests
+for those and then try it in the GUI to get the satisfaction of seeing the
+change actually work.

+I get so excited that I fix some things without writing tests for them.
+I just
+check them in the GUI.
+That's fine.
+At least I get quick feedback.

+Then I reach a point where the new version is as functional as the old one.
+It
+actually worked.

-Then I was able to remove the old version completely...
+I remove the GUI flag and the old event driver implementation and clean up the

-Then I could clean up the code and my confidence grew even more.
+code base a bit.

 ## Was a blog post necessary?